NSH2022/Temporal-Graph-Based-Digital-Twin/README.md

 ## Experiments
 -----
-you can run the code to train and reproduce the result with default settings using ``python run.py``
+You can run the code to train and reproduce the result with default settings using ``python run.py``

 Model's state dictionary and loss values will be saved in ``models`` directory.
 The results of the training including plots, error values  will be saved in ``results`` directory.